Chalarangelo/30-seconds-of-code/snippets/arrayMin.md

 ### arrayMin

-Returns the maximum value in an array.
+Returns the minimum value in an array.

 Use `Math.min()` combined with the spread operator (`...`) to get the minimum value in the array.